samusarivaara/cybersecuritybase-project/README.md

 ### How to find it?
 1. Go to http://localhost:8080/, you will be redirected to the /login-page.
 Use credentials fellow/fellow to login
 2. On the main page (/form), you will see three actions.
-Choose action 1 "Sign up to the event using this form" by entering Name and Address and clicking "submit" button.
+Choose action 1 "Sign up to the event using this form" by entering *Name* and *Address* and clicking "submit" button.
 Use prefix (username) on Name and Address fields, so you can later identify the submitter (user) of this data.
 Example Name: fellow_my_name Address: fellow_my_address
 3. You will see a summary page (/done/fellow).
 Click "Goo Back" to return to the main page
 4. Optional - Go back to Step 2 and execute more signups, remember to prefix them correctly
 5. Logout by using link: "Shortcut to log out"
 6. Login as different user.
 Use credentials: fellow2/fellow2
 7. On main page (/form) Choose action 3.
-"Check my sign ups by name" by entering SQL injection into the field Name.
-Underlying database has a column called "name", so you can use this string "' OR 1=1 OR name='a" in a form to see all names in the Sign up database
+"Check my sign ups by name" by entering following string "' OR 1=1 OR name='a" into Name field and then click the submit button
+8. You will see all signup names from underlying database

 ### How to fix it?
 Find source *sec.project.repository.SignupRepositoryImpl.java* and implement parameter